-Born on June 21, 1925 in Troy, New York
+Born on June 21st, 1925

 American journalist John Reed (Warren Beatty) journeys to Russia to document the Boleshevik Revolution and returns a revolutionary.
 His fervor for left-wing politics leads him to Louise Bryant (Diane Keaton), then married, who will become a feminist icon and activist.
 Politics at home become more complicated as the rift grows between reality and Reed's ideals.
 Bryant takes up with a cynical playwright (Jack Nicholson), and Reed returns to Russia, where his health declines.